SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_functions.rst

 	    with constraints (1)-(n), plus
 	                      <v, x> - c = 0.

-	    Checking the intersection of ellipsoids with polytope objArr = P(A, b) reduces to checking if there any x, satisfying constraints (1)-(n) and
+	    Checking the intersection of ellipsoids with Polyhedron objArr = P(A, b) reduces to checking if there any x, satisfying constraints (1)-(n) and
 	                         Ax <= b.